 Heaton Livestock Company

 Grassland has improved since the Heatons adopted rotational grazing in the 1980s.
-They also cleared nearly 5,000 acres of trees and brush, seeding these areas with forbs and grasses that are beneficial to mule deer and the Heatons’ sage-grouse population, which is the southern most sage-grouse habitat in the United States.
+After clearing about 5,000 acres of trees and brush they seeded the area with forbs and grasses that are beneficial to mule deer and sage grouse.
 Karl and Raymond use a combination of prescribed burning and chemical treatments to maintain the health of these areas.

 When faced with a mule deer depredation problem, the Heatons organized other landowners, with similar issues, into an association to tackle the problem.
 Since then, mule deer have become an asset to the ranch.

-The Heatons have diversified their ranching operation by running an outfitting business and offering cattle drive vacations where tourists participate in the Heatons’ cattle drive, moving livestock from the summer to the winter range.
-This endeavor offsets the costs of the drive.
+The Heatons have diversified their ranch by running an outfitting business and offering cattle drive vacations where tourists participate in a cattle drive, moving livestock from the summer to the winter range.

-“When it comes to conserving the natural resource base in our area, they not only ‘talk conservation, they walk conservation,” wrote Tyce B. Palmer, UACD, in his letter of recommendation.
+“When it comes to conserving the natural resource base in our area, they not only talk conservation, they walk conservation,” said Tyce B. Palmer.
 “For the Heatons, conservation doesn’t cost, it pays!”